Baler Travel Guide: Everything You Need to Know Before Visiting

 Manila to Baler by car

-If you’re driving from Manila to Baler, expect five to six hours of driving.
-You’ll be going through the long and winding roads of the Sierra Madre mountain range.
-So, it would be safest to put the most experienced driver behind the wheel.
+Driving from Manila to Baler typically takes around five to six hours, depending on traffic and road conditions.
+You’ll pass through the long, winding roads of the Sierra Madre mountain range, so it’s best to have an experienced driver behind the wheel.

 Manila to Baler by bus